Posted under: Nutrition

 - Posted by Jane Mukami

 Did you know that a pound of fat is about 3,500 calories?
-To lose 1 pound of fat in a week, you need to reduce your consumption by 3500 calories (i.e. 500 fewer calories per day).
-You can also “burn off” the extra 3,500 calories by rigorous exercising.
-The best way to lose weight is by eating fewer calories and remaining active.
-For example: If you cut 250 calories from your diet each day and exercise enough to burn off another 250 calories, it can add up to 500 fewer calories.
+To lose 1 pound of fat in a week, you have to eat 3,500 fewer calories (that is 500 fewer calories a day), or “burn off” an extra 3,500 calories by exercising.
+The best way to lose weight and keep it off is to eat fewer calories and be active.
+Example: If you cut 250 calories from your diet each day and exercise enough to burn off 250 calories, that adds up to 500 fewer calories in one day.
 Do this for 7 days and you can lose 1 pound of fat in a week.

-As we age, the concept of nutrition becomes harder to grasp despite learning about it in high school.
-I believe this is because FOOD has become so closely intertwined with every aspect of our lives that we don’t seem to realize when we are excessively indulging.
+As we get older, nutrition seems difficult to wrap our brains around despite learning much about it in high school.
+Why?
+I think because FOOD has become so closely intertwined with every aspect of life that we don’t seem to realize the excessive indulgence.

-FACT: Food is fuel for the body.
-The quality of fuel (food) intake determines the way we LOOK and FEEL.
+FACT: Food is to fuel for the body.
+The quality of fuel put and consumed by the body determines how way we LOOK and FEEL